Evaluation of the Effectiveness of the Frobenius Primality Test: Frobenius primality test

-Do not try to find a counterexample by a straightforward search.
-It is proved that it is not among the numbers less than $2^{64}$.
-More likely to find it in the form of the product is simple.
+In other words, the Frobenius test is never wrong.
+It is also useless to seek a counterexample by a straightforward search.
+For as it will be proved in Proposition~\ref{prop_64} it is not among the numbers less than $2^{64}$.
+It is more likely to find a FPP in the form of the product of primes.